-In the Data Mining course, marketing students learn how to use data about customer buying patterns and relationships.
-Students can access selected lecture notes, as well as assignments and exam questions, but not the answers.
+- Data Mining: In this graduate-level course, students can learn how to use data about customer buying patterns and relationships.
+Topics explored include multiple linear regression, Bayes rule and artificial neural networks.
+Students can access selected lecture notes as well as assignments and exam questions, but not the answers.
+There's also a download link and tutorial for using XLMiner.
 No textbook is required, but students may want to purchase suggested supplemental readings.

-Marketing Strategy is geared toward students interested in pursuing careers in business consulting, analysis or investment.
+- Marketing Strategy: This course is geared toward students interested in pursuing careers in business consulting, analysis or investment.
+Objectives include pinpointing and creating marketing strategies, analyzing opportunities and predicting competition.
 Students can download selected lecture notes as PDF documents.
 Course assignments with discussion questions based on the lectures are also available.

 The Open University

-Marketing Communications as a Strategic Function is a 6-hour graduate course that covers how an organization communicates with its clients.
+- Marketing Communications as a Strategic Function: In this 6-hour graduate course, students learn how an organization communicates with its clients.
 Through written lessons and examples of real-life situations, students learn various techniques for marketing and how to gauge their effectiveness.
+Chapters offer diagrams, charts and activities to help enhance the learning experience.
 No textbook or additional reading is required.

-Students with a background in marketing can benefit from The Market-Led Organisation, which looks at target audiences, market orientation and managing key relationships.
+- The Market-Led Organization: Lessons in this 4-hour course look at target audiences, market orientation and managing key relationships.
+Additional topics discuss what it means to be market led.
 The advanced course consists of lesson transcripts, many with illustrations.
 Students also can engage in activities to increase their understanding.

-Students in the advanced Social Marketing course look at the role of marketing in the promotion of social goals.
+- Social Marketing: Students taking this advanced course examine the role of marketing in the promotion of social goals.
+They also learn about problems that can occur in social marketing and the role of stakeholders as target markets.
 Lessons are provided, and some contain activities and illustrations.
 Study questions at the end of the unit help students evaluate what they've learned.
 No textbook is required.

 University of California - Irvine

-The Elevator Pitch is a 43-minute lecture that teaches students how to present informative and succinct sales pitches.
-It updates the old formula of time spent in an elevator to today's electronic technology.
-Students will learn how to summarize their proposition and state what makes their product different from the competition.
+- The Elevator Pitch: This is a 43-minute lecture that teaches students how to present informative and succinct sales pitches.
+It updates the old formula of time spent in an elevator to today's electronic technology, discussing how to capture an audience via social media platforms.
+Students learn how to summarize their proposition and state what makes their product different from the competition.
 No textbook or other course materials are required.